 The Side Effects of Cannabis Spray

 Provided you consume an appropriate dose for your condition and tolerance, the side effects of using a cannabis spray are not severe.
 The typical dry mouth may result in many consumers, but by staying hydrated, this rarely becomes an issue.
 The main concern for many new consumers is over doing it.
-With such a simple and clean method of administration, this is something that’s all too easy to do with a cannabis spray.
+With such a simple and clean administration method, this is something that’s easy to do with a cannabis spray.

 Who can Cannabis Spray Benefit Most?